F0903/cereal-co-fullstack/README.md

 # Cereal Co.
 Week 10-11 Fullstack Project

-The Cereal Co. week 10-11 fullstack assignment of Specialisterne.
+The week 10-11 fullstack assignment of Specialisterne.
 Made with Rust and Svelte.

 ## Running